The-Chosent-One/Hack-The-Box-writeups/Hard/extension/README.md

 ```

-Writing a simply python script to do the cleaning up for me (process.py),
+Writing a simply python script to do the cleaning up for me, and running it,
 ```py
 l = eval(open("out.txt").read())
 s = "\n".join(i['email'] + ':' + i['password'] for i in l)